makerdao/mips/MIP1/mip1.md

 ## Paragraph Summary

-A Governance Paradigm is a complete and specific group of MIP Sets that solve an entire problem space.
+A Governance Paradigm is a complete and specific group of MIP Sets that solves an entire problem space.
 A problem space is defined as a list of issues that must be addressed in order for the Maker Protocol to be able to sustain itself and grow into the future Maker governance.

 ## Component Summary